 Scoville Point

 This 4.2-mile loop goes through the forest and along the shore of Lake Superior.
-The forest area has many swamps around them.
-Towards the end of the loop here is an interpretive sign explaining the copper in the area and you get to see a remaining copper pit.
-We saw many birds along the way including two large woodpeckers and three Sand Cranes.
+The forest area has many swamps around it.
+Towards the end of the loop, there is an interpretive sign explaining the copper mining in the area and you get to see a remaining copper pit.
+We saw many birds along the way including two large pilated woodpeckers and three Sand Cranes.

 Suzy’s Cave